joaquimgi/nasa-wildfire-tracker/README.md

 # NASA Wildfire Tracker [Demo](https://nasa-wildfire-tracker.netlify.app/)

-A Webapp displaying the current wildfires around the world from the NASA EONET API.
-This website was made following a video from Traversy Media with some changes.
+A Webapp displaying the current natural events occuring around the world from the NASA EONET API.
+This webapp was made following a video from Traversy Media and adding volcanoes, storms and icebergs handling.

 ![Demo](GithubDemoGif.gif)